Blow for Wellington: Omicron forces changes to Black Caps schedule

-New Zealand Cricket has moved to streamline its home international schedules for the Black Caps and White Ferns in order to mitigate the risk of an Omicron outbreak compromising upcoming fixtures.
+New Zealand Cricket has moved several home international fixtures for the Black Caps and White Ferns in order to mitigate the risk of an Omicron outbreak.

 The immediate changes will see the South Africa men's side remaining in Christchurch for the entire duration of its visit, playing both its scheduled tests at Hagley Oval rather than decamping to Wellington for the second match, as initially scheduled.